Simbonobo/anacondas/README.md

 In this notebook the preprocessed data sets are applied to identify different types of customer groups, clustered by trip duration and trip distance depending on the time of day.

 ### Model
-In this notebook the preprocessed data sets are used to predict the daily rental demand with the help of regression analyses.
+In this notebook the preprocessed data sets (cities and weather) are used to predict the daily rental demand with the help of predictive analyses.